The Best Diving Sites in Turkey

 Antalya: The Second Most Popular Tourist Destination

 Off the western end of Antalya’s Gulf, there are the remains of the Gelindoya shipwreck thought to be the world’s oldest.
-The wreck, which has its roots in the Bronze Age 3,000 years ago, was the first ever underwater archaeology study in Turkey, and the Bodrum Museum of Underwater Archaeology now displays the artefacts raised.
+The wreck, which has its roots in the Bronze Age 3,000 years ago, was the first-ever underwater archaeology study in Turkey, and the Bodrum Museum of Underwater Archaeology now displays the artifacts raised.

 Best Times of the Year for Diving

 All the destinations on this list of the best diving sites in Turkey should ideally be visited between April and October when seawater temperatures range from 17C to 28C.
 Gallipoli, however, will be colder averaging around 14C.
 During these times, many diving schools and companies are open for business, whereas they close in the wintertime, which is outside of the tourism season.